Teo44/OpenRoutePlanner/documentation/testing.md

 ### Random routes in an OSM map of Kumpula

 Searched 500 shortest paths between two random nodes in an OSM map of Kumpula.
+The map is a ~1km by ~1km OpenStreetMap extract of the Kumpula Campus area.

+Dijkstra took 626 milliseconds and A* 623 milliseconds in total, meaning an average time of ~1 millisecond for both of them.
+Here we can see how the addition of a heuristic can be unhelpful in a simple enough graph.

 Dijktra tood 626ms in total, ~1ms avg
 A* took 623ms in total, ~1ms avg